29 April 2025 | Gele Zaal, Royal Conservatoire Antwerp

 In this research seminar we explore how Embodiment can be implemented as a basic condition for inclusivity within participatory music making and what are the benefits for participants and facilitators.
 In the context of Music Making, Embodiment refers to the integration of bodily movement and sensory experiences in the dynamic process of learning, creating and performing music.
 It underscores the pivotal role of the body in shaping our acquisition of knowledge and lived experiences.
 Importantly, integrating bodily movement transcends mere procedural steps; it becomes a powerful medium for artistic expression.
 Indeed, this approach overcomes barriers related to instrument availability and it invites individuals without extensive instrumental skills to embark on a collective journey of exploration and experimentation that fosters inclusivity and participation.

 Through interactive lectures and practical workshops, the participants of this research seminar will become acquainted with musicking strategies that involve the body and ultimately obtain a basic, hands-on toolkit to accommodate their practices from an embodied perspective.
-The first workshop will focus on embodiment through singing and movement in a group.
+Following the keynote speech by Prof. Ailbhe Kenny on responsive facilitation in refugee accommodations, a first workshop will focus on embodiment through singing and movement in a group.
 In another workshop facilitating artists will be introduced to soundpainting, a form of collective improvisation.
-To wrap up the seminar, a panel consisting of the workshop leaders and presenters will synthesize all insights and elaborate further on questions from participants.
+To wrap up the seminar, a panel consisting of the speakers and workshop leaders will synthesize all insights and elaborate further on questions from participants.

 Programme

-• 13:30 - 14:30 Workshop 2: Collective Improvisation through Soundpainting with Hashem Kabreet (percussionist – music facilitator, Orchestre Partout, Amsterdam)
+- 13:30 - 14:30 Workshop 2: Collective Improvisation with Hashem Kabreet (percussionist – workshop leader, Orchestre Partout, Amsterdam)

 Practical